cockroachdb/docs/src/current/v23.2/physical-cluster-replication-technical-overview.md

 {% include {{ page.version.version }}/physical-replication/interface-virtual-cluster.md %}

-This separation of concerns means that the replication stream can operate without affecting work happening in the virtual cluster.
+This separation of concerns means that the replication stream can operate without affecting work happening in a virtual cluster.

 ### Replication stream start-up sequence